hfeliz03/hfeliz03/README.md

 # 💫 About Me:
-📚 Computer Science & Mathematics Junior at [University of Massachussetts Amherst](https://www.cics.umass.edu/) <br>💻 Interested in Data and Software Development <br>🔭 Currently working on an app based on omdbapi <br>🌱 Learning about Data Science and full-stack development
+📚 Computer Science & Mathematics Senior at [University of Massachussetts Amherst](https://www.cics.umass.edu/) <br>💻 Interested in Data and Software Development <br>🔭 Currently working on an app based on omdbapi <br>🌱 Learning about Data Science and full-stack development

 # 💻 Tech Stack: